 There are all sorts of variations of a hunter’s chicken recipe, some using different herbs, red versus white wine, maybe adding bell peppers and so on.

 This hunter’s chicken, however, is super simple with the main components basically being chicken and mushrooms in a tomato sauce with aromatics and herbs.
-It’s essentially a chicken stew and oh so good!
+It’s essentially a chicken stew and is so good!